solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 effectively reduce the number of stake rewards to be distributed, and reduce reward distribution time at the epoch boundary.
 However, this will impact stake accounts with small balance.
-To receive rewards, the small stake accounts will be forced to join stake pools, which some of them are hesitant to do.
+To receive rewards, the small stake accounts will be forced to join stake pools, which some may be hesitant to do.

 The second approach is to handle reward distributions through transactions with specialized native reward programs.
 While this approach is optimal, it requires